“The cap is a modern symbol for a new multicultural generation”

 And Khandker is still hopeful that the Stiksen’s cap is one way in the right direction.
 The sneaker, for instance, has gone from being solely used in sports and subcultures to the everyday choice for averages joes and big fashion heads.
 The cap needs to be simple, yet versatile enough to match any outfit for it to be taken seriously, Khandker says.

-— Both my co-founder Alexander and I have a minimalist aesthetic thinking, so it was clear to us that we should develop a stripped-down and clean cap without big graphic motives, focusing on the details.
+— Us founders have a minimalistic aesthetic thinking, so it was clear to us that we should develop a stripped-down and clean cap without big graphic motives, focusing on the details.
 We think the Scandinavian aesthetic contributes to the journey to make caps more compatible with a refined outfit.

 And perhaps they’re on the right track.
 Stiksen has picked up a lot of buzz this spring, and will soon be available at Zalando and Åhlens.